Setting up a 5 GHz Wi-Fi wireless network is available only on Keenetic models that support dual-band Wi-Fi 802.11 n/ac (2.4 + 5 GHz frequency range).

 The 'Choosing the optimal channel' is pre-set to 'At start' value, but you can select 'Every 6 hours', 'Every 12 hours', 'Every 24 hours' or 'Dynamic' when the optimal channel is selected once per hour, if minimal traffic condition is met.

-TIP: Note: In Keenetic Giga (KN-1010) and Keenetic Ultra (KN-1810) internet centers you can enable 256-QAM modulation and support of the Beamforming and MU-MIMO technologies on wireless network configuration page.
+TIP: Note: In Keenetic Giga (KN-1010) and Keenetic Ultra (KN-1810) routers you can enable 256-QAM modulation and support of the Beamforming and MU-MIMO technologies on wireless network configuration page.

 For 5 GHz band the Band steering feature is available (it's disabled by default).
 Band Steering selects the optimal Wi-fi band (2.4 or 5 GHz) for each dual-band client in your network.